khaledyassen/Wolf_Rec/README.md

 # 🐺️🐺️ The_Wolf 🐺️🐺️

-### It is a tool written in bash and used for subdomain enumeration, Nmap scanning, gathering endpoints, and nuclei scanner
+### It is a script written in bash and used for subdomain enumeration, Nmap scanning, gathering endpoints, and nuclei scanner

 # 💿️ Installation 💿️